 Tobacco-Free Campus Guidelines

-To ensure a safe and healthy environment for students, employees, and visitors, North Idaho College prohibits the use of any tobacco products including, e-cigarettes and smokeless tobacco products, on campus except for in designated areas.
+To ensure a safe and healthy environment for students, employees, and visitors, North Idaho College prohibits the use of any tobacco products including, e-cigarettes and smokeless tobacco products on campus.

 Campus Security Policy and Campus Crimes Statistics Act